 The free phonics review games and digital "readers" provided at Starfall make it another GO TO site for my younger learners.
 Although my middle boys still need an older sib to help with the technical part of handling the computer track pad, the actual site is very preschool friendly.

 I realize that this does not even scratch the surface for on-line offerings.
 But, these 10 games have become our most-used resources.
-Do you utilize computer review games in your homeschool day?
+Do you use computer review games in your homeschool day?